 - Thinking more about your partner than about you.
 Most people think a lot about their partner’s pleasure when they’re having sex.
 Of course this is great.
 It’s a great gift to give pleasure to your partner.
 However, for women it’s very important to focus on themselves in order to get an orgasm.
 So when you notice you’re getting more excited try to focus completely and utterly on yourself for a while.
 Just enjoy the sensations and pleasurable feelings.
 This is not being selfish, it’s enjoying the pleasure your partner is giving you!

 - Pain.
 This is a really important cause for woman failing to reach orgasm.
-Many women have or have had sex when they were no physically ready for it.
-This experience can cause your muscles or vagina to become tense.
-Also, having pain during sex beats all of its purpose.
+Many women have or have had sex when they were not (yet) physically ready for it.
+This can be painful and can cause your muscles or vagina to become tense in anticipation of pain in further occasions.
+I want to say here that you should never ever experience pain during sex, since it beats all purposes.

-- Foreplay is also an important factor with regard to pain.
+- So how do I prevent pain?
+Foreplay is an important factor here.
 On average, women need about 20-30 minutes of excitement and foreplay to be wet and swollen enough.
 This surprises many people, especially men, which is probably why only 22% of the people take their time for foreplay.
 Wait until you’re ready.
 Sex shouldn’t be painful, ever!
 You could also try a lubricant.
-A lubricant can help to make everything go more smooth, and it can enhance pleasure.
-If the pain doesn’t go away it’s recommendable to see a gynaecologist.
+A lubricant can help to make everything go more smoothly, and can enhance pleasure.
+If the pain doesn’t go away it’s recommendable to see a gynaecologist or a sex therapist.

 - Inability to let go.
 Many women have the idea that letting go of themselves is “slutty”, or they’re afraid of what their partner might think of them when they let go.
 Enjoying sex is not in any way slutty.
 Many partners actually love it when you let go.
 If you have a partner who comments on this or doesn’t make you feel sexually free, consider to discuss this with him.
 In order to let go, try to focus on what you’re feeling and doing.
 Try to enjoy all the sensations and if any negative thoughts comes up try to focus again on what you’re doing.